Albert S. Porter: Early life

 Porter was born in Portsmouth, Virginia, to Albert S. and Lena Edmonds Porter.
 He moved with his family to Lakewood, Ohio in 1913, graduated from Lakewood High School in 1922 and from Ohio State University with his B.S. in civil engineering in 1928.

 In 1929 he joined the Cleveland Highway Research Bureau, becoming chief assistant to county engineer John O. McWilliams in 1933 and served until 1943, when he succeeded him.
-He also served five years in United States Navy during World War II.
+He also served five years in the United States Navy during World War II.

 Political career

 He was a Cuyahoga County engineer for 29 years (since 1943, defeated for reelection in 1976) and county Democratic party chairman for 6 years (1963–1969), and a delegate to the 1952, 1964 and 1972 Democratic National Conventions.
 During his tenure as county engineer much of the freeway system linking Cleveland to its suburbs was built.

-Porter unsuccessfully sought the 1958 Democratic nominee for Governor of Ohio, losing decisively to Michael DiSalle.
+Porter unsuccessfully ran for mayor of Cleveland in 1953 and also unsuccessfully sought the 1958 Democratic nomination for Governor of Ohio, losing decisively to Michael DiSalle.
 He is perhaps best remembered as an Ohio favorite-son candidate in both 1960 and 1964 Democratic presidential primaries.
 In 1960 he lost the Ohio primary to Governor DiSalle, carrying 39.75% to DiSalle's 60.25%.
 This placed him 8th in nationwide popular vote (3.52%) Four years later he was unopposed and carried the Ohio primary with 100%. and placed 6th nationwide (7.94%) As with other favorite sons that fall, he supported the reelection of President Lyndon B. Johnson.

 Controversy and downfall

-Porter planned to build a freeway, commonly referred to as the Clark Freeway, through the Shaker Lakes, a park that preserved a historic site.
+Porter planned to build Interstate 290 (Ohio), commonly referred to as the Clark Freeway, through the Shaker Lakes, a park that preserved a historic site.
 Once the Clark freeway was completed, a secondary freeway, the Lee freeway, would be built from I-480 to I-90.
 The interchange between Clark and Lee freeways would replace the Shaker Nature center.
 When a coalition of citizens' groups organized to fight this plan, Porter called the Shaker Lakes "a two-bit duck pond."
+Plans for the Clark Freeway, and the Lee Freeway failed after Ohio’s Governor, James Rhodes withdrew funding after local residents organized against the plan.